dojot/docs/source/ops_guide.rst

 System Dashboard
 ----------------

-This should be a brief description of the system dashboard that is made available for the system administrator to check the system's overall status and alerts.
+**TODO:** This should be a brief description of the system dashboard that is made available for the system administrator to check the system's overall status and alerts.